Jesug/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7.Script that adds execution permission to the owner, the group owner and the other users, to the file hello 8.Script that sets the permission to the file hello 9.Script that sets the mode of the file hello
+7.Script that adds execution permission to the owner, the group owner and the other users, to the file hello 8.Script that sets the permission to the file hello 9.Script that sets the mode of the file hello 10.Script that sets the mode of the file hello the same as olleh’s mode